Mijones22/davan690.github.io/_posts/2019-07-14-shiny-basics.md

 use-site-title: true
 ---

 Shiny is exactly that currently.
 Its a shiny place to be.
-Here is the resources I am working from to intergrate shiny within this website.
+Here is the resources I am working from to integrate shiny within this [website](https://www.ssnhub.com).

 [Dean](https://deanattali.com/blog/building-shiny-apps-tutorial/) (who has build the template for this website) has a tutorial on this and you can even hire him [here](https://deanattali.com/shiny/) if you need any more done.
 I have just been teaching myself with the resources below by extending his tutorial with my own personal notes.